suesdesign/lb_portfolio/README.md

 # LB Portfolio

-A WordPress plugin for a portfolio using OOP.
+A WordPress plugin for a portfolio using PHP OOP.

-The portfolio used WordPress custom posts and taxonomies.
+The portfolio uses WordPress custom posts and taxonomies.

 The taxonomies allow the different projects to be put into different categories.